dfns/dfns-sdk-ts/examples/sdk/auth-delegated/README.md

 #### Run on iOS

-First start the metro server
+In a new terminal, start the [metro server](https://reactnative.dev/docs/metro):

 ```
+mobile %  npm i
 mobile %  npm run start
 ```

-Pick and start an iOS simulator that supports Passkeys, then build and launch the application
+Build and launch the application:

 ```
 mobile %  npm run ios